Dean Drako

-He graduated with a BS in Electrical Engineering from the University of Michigan and an MS in Electrical Engineering from UC Berkeley.
 As of 2020, Drako is a holder of 53 patents, including patents on video streaming, video storage, video analytics, digital image processing, network security & protocols, digital circuits, biochemical assays, and electric automobiles.

-Career history

-In 1982, Drako founded his first company, which sold a bulletin board system software package called T-net, used to share messages via modems.
-Drako used the profits to fund his college education.
+Business career

+DAI and IC Manage

-In 1992, Drako founded Design Acceleration, Inc, served as its CEO, and sold it to Cadence Design Systems in 1999.
-Drako was also founder and CEO of Boldfish and Velosel; Boldfish was acquired by Siebel Systems in 2003.
-In 2003 Drako founded IC Manage, where he continues to be president and CEO.
+Drako has founded two companies in the semiconductor industry.
+In 1992, Drako founded Design Acceleration Inc, selling it to Cadence Design Systems in 1999.
+In 2003, he and Shiv Sikand founded IC Manage a design & IP management company.
+Drako continues to serve as IC Manage's President and CEO.

-Drako has written a number of articles on open source, big data, and system on chip design.

-Drako is a frequently invited speaker and contributor on the topic of entrepreneurship, including by UC Berkeley, University of Michigan, ISPD, and Forbes.

 Barracuda Networks

 Also in 2003, Drako founded Barracuda Networks and introduced their email spam and virus appliance product line.
 Other Barracuda product lines launched during Drako's tenure were: web filters, load balancers, email archiving, and digital PBXs.

 Drako executed six acquisitions by Barracuda Networks: In 2007, NetContinuum, an application controller company; in 2008, BitLeap, a provider of cloud-based backup services, and 3SP, an SSL and VPN company; in 2009, Yosemite Technologies, for incremental backup of applications; a controlling interest in phion AG, an Austria-based public enterprise-class firewalls company, and Purewire Inc, a software as a service (SaaS) cloud-based web filtering and security company.
 Drako contributed to or supported 16 different open source projects while running Barracuda including Valgrind, Apache, and the Free Software Foundation.

 Barracuda was ranked #2 by Glassdoor in 2011, with Drako receiving an 88% approval rating.
 Drako resigned from Barracuda Networks in July 2012 to found Eagle Eye Networks, while continuing to serve on Barracuda's board of directors until 2014.
 At the time of Drako’s resignation, Barracuda stated it was profitable, generating hundreds of millions in annual revenue, close to 30% year-over-year growth since inception, and had surpassed 150,000 customers.